zimejin/CRUD-MongoDB-Express-App/README.md

 Node.js (with npm)
 MongoDB 3.2.x, using the WiredTiger (default for 3.2) storage engine Knowledge of Commandline interface.
-Getting Started
+Getting Started (windows)

+* Open a terminal and type "mongod" into the commandline and press enter
+- This would start a mongodb server, minimize the terminal.

-* First Open the commandline and cd to the project directory
+* Open the anotehr terminal, in the commandline cd to the project's root directory.
-* Install required npm depedencies by running npm install
+* Install the required depedencies by running "npm install"

-* cd again to data (Mongo-mart/data) directory, while in the directory
+* Open another terminal and cd to data (Mongo-mart/data) directory, while in the directory run the following code

-- Import the item collection and cart collection by typing
-- mongoimport --db mongomart --collection item items.json
+* mongoimport --db mongomart --collection item items.json
-- mongoimport --db mongomart --collection cart cart.json
+* mongoimport --db mongomart --collection cart cart.json

+// This would import the item collection and cart collection.

+- After the database is imported, go ahead and close that terminal.

-* Then Create a Text Index by running the following code
+* Then on the terminal where the root directory is open create a Text Index by running the following code
+* "mongo"                 //This would start a mongodb shell.
+Then Type the following code
+* show dbs                // This would display a list of dbs
+* "use mongomart"         // mind the format. mongomart, mongo mart.

+ - Then run the next line of code.

-  db.item.createIndex({title: "text", slogan: "text", description: "text"})
+* db.item.createIndex({title: "text", slogan: "text", description: "text"}) Hopefully if all went as planned you would have created a new Text index.
+Press ctrl + c to exit the ongo shell.

-* Finally cd back to root project directory (cd Mongo-mart)
+* Finally in the root project directory in the terminal (/Mongo-mart) run the following command.

-Run the application by typing "node mongomart.js" in the mongomart directory.
+Run the application by typing

+* node mongomart.js

-And there you have it :-) whew!
+And there you have it :) whew!

 ![Image](https://github.com/zimejin/Mongo-mart/blob/master/pc%20mart.jpg?raw=true)